Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Al-Najaf (ORNI)/Al-Najaf.md

 !!! phraseology
     **IAW123**: Al-Najaf Ground, IAW123, request clearance to Dubai, with information Alpha.
-    **NJF SMC**: IAW123, Al-Najaf Ground, cleared to Dubai, SEPT1A departure, flight planned route, initial climb 6000ft, squawk 4301.
+    **NJF SMC**: IAW123, Al-Najaf Ground, cleared to Dubai, SEPT1A departure, flight planned route, squawk 4301.

 ### Omni-directional Departures
-Aircraft can only be assigned an omni-directional departure if they are unable to fly the SIDs.
+Aircraft may be assigned an omni-directional departure if they are unable to fly a SID (for examble not RNAV capable), or for departures to the southwest, filing via RUKAM (or ALI DCT RUKAM).
+Al-Najaf **SMC** is required to adjust their phraseology for a omni-directional departure.

 !!! phraseology
-    **IAW123**: Erbil Tower, IAW123, request clearance to Antalya, with information Alpha.
+    **IAW123**: Al-Najaf Ground, IAW123, request clearance to Dubai, unable SID, with information Alpha.
-    **RER ADC**: IAW123, Erbil Tower, cleared to Antalya, expect omni-directional departure, flight planned route, squawk 4301.
+    **NJF SMC**: IAW123, Al-Najaf Ground, cleared to Dubai, expect radar vectors to ILMAP after departure, flight planned route, squawk 4301.

 ### Arrivals
-In addition to aircraft on the ground at Erbil, **ORER_TWR** is also responsible for airborne arrivals and departures at and below 6,000ft.
-Special caution must be taken due to terrain to the east of the airport.
-As is the procedure at procedural airports, due to the lack of radar, only one aircraft must operate in the non-radar procedural airspace at one time.
+At Al-Najaf, **ORNI_TWR** is responsible for the entirety of the CTR, and is required to provide top-down service if the underlying **SMC** controller is offline.

 !!! phraseology
-    **IAW123**: Erbil Tower, IAW123, inbound ILS-Z runway 18, descending through 7000ft.
+    **IAW123**: Al-Najaf Tower, IAW123, final runway 28.
-    **RER ADC**: IAW123, Erbil Tower, salam, report established on the ILS runway 18.
+    **NJF ADC**: IAW123, Al-Najaf Tower, salam, winds 260 degrees at 8 knots, runway 28 cleared to land.

 ## Standard Taxi Routes
-All departing aircraft shall be assigned the most appropriate taxiway, onto taxiway A. Erbil **ADC** must exercise extreme caution on taxiway A, as conflicts can easily occur between arriving and departing traffic.
-Taxiway B is restricted to military traffic only.
+All departing aircraft shall be assigned the most appropriate taxiway, onto taxiway C. Al-Najaf **SMC** must exercise extreme caution on taxiway C, as conflicts can easily occur between arriving and departing traffic.

 ## Runway Modes
 ### Preferred Runway Modes